-- at least every four years; - within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of loan covenant. - c.
-No material inconsistencies exist as at the date of this report.
+- at least every four years; and - within two months after the directors form a view that there is a likelihood that a decrease in the value of security property may have caused a material breach of loan covenant. - d.
+No material inconsistencies exist as at 31 August 2023.